 In addition to the values stated above, we have set the following goals:

 - Educate entry level pharmacy practitioners to deliver pharmacy care in a dynamic, culturally diverse society, enabling graduates to enter a wide range of existing or emerging health care practices.

 - Provide effective graduate education in the pharmaceutical and toxicological sciences.

-- Recognize professional education as an individual process that begins in the academic setting and continues throughout the professional career, not only for the student, but educators and practitioners.
+- Recognize professional education as an individual process that begins in the academic setting and continues throughout the professional career, not only for the student, but also educators and practitioners.

 - Model attitudes and values that emphasize the importance of a team approach to patient-centered care.

 - Integrate basic, clinical, administrative and toxicological sciences.